By Tracy Brighten

 Researchers at Northwestern University in the U.S. observed the strength of emotional response to embarrassing Facebook situations.
 The most common threats were norm violations, where exposed behaviour could lead to social and emotional consequences, and ideal self-presentation violations, where content posted is inconsistent with a person’s Facebook persona.

-Jeremy Birnholtz, assistant professor in the Department of Communication at Northwestern, comments that experienced social media users are less affected by these threats, knowing how to control settings and delete pictures and comments.
+Jeremy Birnholtz, assistant professor in the Department of Communication at Northwestern, says experienced social media users are less affected by these threats because they know how to control settings and delete pictures and comments.

 People most affected were those with a high level of social appropriateness and a wide network that included family, co-workers, clients and friends, as well as people who valued their online reputation.
 It’s worth considering a friend’s Facebook audience before posting on their page.